Quick Answer

 Before you can begin promoting employees, you need to have a clear understanding of your organization's needs.
 This involves closely examining your company's current structure, future goals, and the skills and talents required to achieve them.

-This process may take a while because you likely need to involve multiple stakeholders from other departments, like finance, product or sales – but that’s okay!
+This process can take 2-4 weeks because it likely needs to involve multiple stakeholders from other departments, like finance, product, or sales – but that’s okay!

 When you’re creating your assessments, make sure you’re answering questions like: